nmaster/matrix-hal-app-boilerplate/README.md

 This repo provides boilerplate code for MATRIX Creator HAL-based applications to be built with cmake.
 Authors of such applications must have completed the installation of the MATRIX Creator HAL, as described in detail in https://github.com/matrix-io/matrix-creator-hal.

-In order to create a new MATRIX Creator HAL app, download and unzip the contents of this repo.
+In order to create a new MATRIX Creator HAL app, download and unzip the contents of this repo, and perform the following steps:
-In the unzipped folder, you find a file `CMakeLists.txt`.
-In the subfolder `cpp`, you find a file `matrix-app.cpp`

-and perform the following steps:

 1) create and cd into folder `build`
 2) create build environment with cmake